MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 > ![](media/data-manager-configure-map-edit.png "Select Edit")

 Select the entities that you want to add to your existing entities list and deselect entities that you want to remove.
+**Note**: At this point it's not possible to remove entities from the *Map* screen if they were already matched in the *Match* screen.

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-edit-customer-entity.png "Select Customer entity")